ImaanBontle/SDV-immersive-weathers/README.md

 ***For modders:*** *All integrations should go through this mod.
 An API for this will be released soon.*

-This mod is the central framework containing the common functionality shared between the mods in this series.
-It is required for the other mods to work and, if no other mods are installed, will print only daily weather updates.
-Additionally, the Framework handles internal cross-compatibility features (interactions between mods) and external mod integrations (interactions with other mods).
-See the [list of supported mods](#supported) for more information.
+This mod serves as the central framework for the other mods in this series, providing essential shared functionality.
+It is a required component for the other mods to operate.
+If no additional mods are installed, it will only display daily weather updates.
+In addition to its primary role, the Framework also handles the internal cross-compatibility features and external mod integrations, allowing for seamless interactions between mods.
+For more information on external mods, please refer to the [list of supported mods](#supported).

 <!--Climate Control-->
 ### ClimateControl ([Nexus][climate-control-nexus]|[ModDrop][climate-control-moddrop]|[GitHub][climate-control-github]) <a id="about-climate-control"></a>

 ***For players:** This mod will not work properly with other mods that change the weather ([see incompatible mods](#incompatible)).*

-The first of the sister mods, Climate Control generates unique weather odds for each day, gradually shifting from one season to the next.
-Snow becomes more likely as Winter approaches, rain transforms into thunderstorms by the start of Summer, and weather patterns smoothly evolve throughout the year.
-Say goodbye to abrupt changes and embrace a more realistic and finely tuned weather system in Stardew Valley.
+ClimateControl, the first of the sister mods, enhances the weather system in Stardew Valley by generating unique weather odds for each day, seamlessly transitioning between seasons.
+As Winter approaches, snow becomes increasingly likely, while rain transforms into captivating thunderstorms as Summer begins.
+Experience the satisfaction of a finely tuned and realistic weather system, saying goodbye to abrupt changes and embracing the natural evolution of weather patterns throughout the year.

 **Key features:**